 Between 2012 and 2015, CherYsh worked with implementation partners to reach 24 villages across Haliyal, Ponda, and Mangalore.
 11 After-School Learning Centers were established with a total of 450 students enrolled and led by a Learning Facilitator in each.
 Over 595 women learned skills for livelihoods and over 288 livelihood opportunities were created.
 85 Nursing Scholars were supported, and 2 Community Kitchens were established.
 Through these projects, CherYsh indirectly reached a population of 24,000.

-In 2015-16 CherYsh began direct implementation of the Shiksha and Community Kitchen projects.
+In 2015-16, CherYsh began direct implementation of the Shiksha and Livelihood Projects,

 To transform the rural girl child’s life from early learning to sustainable livelihood.